 Q: What facilities will be available to students in 2022 and developing years?

 A: Initially in 2022, only one class 7 will be running.
 The teaching and learnings of that class will be fully catered for.
-Following that, two more structures will be installed to provide a school office, an undercover multi-purpose area, landscaped grounds, an outdoor kitchen area and resource room for staff and children.
-Beyond 2022, facilities will grow to meet student needs, including specialised subject rooms, such as science, music, art, ecology, drama and more, including a performance space.
+Initially, there will be a number of classrooms and a school office/staff room established on site in preparation for future years.
+The grounds will be well landscaped including appropriate gathering spaces, an outdoor kitchen and the oval will have turf.
+Appropriate facilities have been factored in to ensure a similar experience to the Bibra lake Campus including specialised subject rooms, such as science, music, art, ecology, drama and more.

 Q: Will the High School overload the current parking and drive through at Silver Tree?

 A: The majority of traffic at the high school is expected to be “kiss and drive”, with finish times staggered to avoid congestion in the Silver Tree road network.

 Q: How will construction affect access to Silver Tree Steiner School and noise levels affect children and staff?

 A: Construction traffic will enter and exit via Roland Road.
 The project manager has been asked to minimise disruption to Silver Tree families and visitors.